-Antony Jenkins, the CEO of Barclays Global Retail Bank, had a problem.
-His company had weathered the downturn well, and its share price had bounced back.
-But he was seeing a new breed of competitor on the horizon.
+Antony Jenkins, CEO of Barclays Global Retail Bank, had a problem.
+They’d weathered the downturn, with share prices bouncing back, but he could see a new breed of competitor on the horizon.
 Google had a banking license, Facebook and Apple had micropayment systems.

 Maybe Barclays wasn’t on a burning platform, yet.
 But it was on a flammable one and had to act quickly before somebody struck a match.
 His challenge to Sense Worldwide: Define the bank of the future, and create a roadmap from Me-Too bank to building a Go-To consumer brand.

-Sense Worldwide embarked on an exploration of the opportunities for new kinds of banking.
+We embarked on an exploration of the opportunities for new kinds of banking.
 We quickly concluded that we had little to learn from the category itself; the high friction involved in changing bank accounts was a disincentive for customers to switch brands, or for banks to offer them anything new.
-Instead, we looked to the attitudes of the coming competition:
+Instead, we would need to look at the coming competition.

-The next step: a floor was cleared at Barclays GRB headquarters in Canary Wharf and an army of innovators, technologists and designers were hired.
-Our presentation was described by Antony Jenkins as
+A floor was cleared at Barclays GRB headquarters in Canary Wharf and an army of innovators, technologists and designers were hired.

 Use this form to tell it like it is.
 We love feedback.